kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 In the [previous article](https://kolinsturt.github.io/lessons/2013/04/01/sha_using_openssl) you leanred about hashing.
 If that is new to you, check out that article first.

-### Password-Based Key Derivation
+### Applying Password-Based Key Derivation

 You can implement this all yourself, however a key derivation function has already been developed for this purpose – called PBKDF2 (Password-Based Key Derivation Function 2).
 It performs the functions many times over to stretch the key and help prevent password cracking.

-Here is some code to create a 256 bit key using OpenSSL's PKCS5_PBKDF2_HMAC_SHA1 function.
-It's parameters are the password, the length of the password, the salt, the length of the salt, and the number of iterations to perform.
+Here is some code to create a 256 bit key using OpenSSL's `PKCS5_PBKDF2_HMAC` function.
+It's parameters are the following:
+1. The password.
+2. Length of the password.
+3. The salt.
+4. Length of the salt.
+5. Number of iterations to perform.
+6. The specific hash function.
+7. Length of the key.
+8. The out data.

 	    int iterations = 1000;
 	    size_t keyLength  = 32; //256 bits